The Gromov-Hausdorff propinquity for metric Spectral Triples: Introduction

+\emph{Spectral triples}, as introduced by Connes \cite{Connes89,Connes} as early as 1985 in his lectures at the Coll{\`e}ge de France, have emerged as the preferred means to generalize Riemannian geometry to the noncommutative realm.
+Their importance lies in their well-established power in generalizing, in particular, spectral geometry to various new situations, from the study of the spaces of leaves of foliations, to defining a geometry on quantum tori, quantum spheres, and other quantum spaces, which, in turn, have found applications in mathematical physics.
+Our perspective on spectral triples provides a new direction for investigation, by focusing on the metric aspects of noncommutative geometry, and studying \emph{spaces of spectral triples}.

-The importance of this work is to be found in the applications it opens.
+The importance of our work in this paper is to be found in the applications it opens.
 Our present work puts a topology on the class of all metric spectral triples.
 Therefore, it becomes possible to address questions such as perturbations of metric within an analytical framework --- quantifying the scale of perturbations, including the effects of changes of underlying topologies, and studying topological properties of classes of quantum spaces obtained from perturbations, such as compactness \cite{Latremoliere15c,Latremoliere15d,Latremoliere15}.
-We can also discuss approximations of spectral triples by other spectral triples, for instance spectral triples in finite dimension approximating spectral triples on infinite dimensional C*-algebras \cite{Latremoliere13c}.
-We can discuss time evolution of quantum geometries, or any other dynamical process or flows where both the quantum metric and the quantum topology are allowed to change, all within a natural framework based on topology.
-Understanding such problems should be inherently valuable in mathematical physics: for instance, the original introduction of the Gromov-Hausdorff distance on compact metric spaces \cite{Edwards75} was motivated by the study of quantum gravity, and we now offer the possibility to address questions about fluctuations of quantum metrics together with changes in the underlying topology of space-time, including noncommutative space-times.
-Approximations of physical theories by finite models is also of keen general interest.
-While approximations of differential structures is generally delicate and at times rigid, the flexibility offered by both spectral triples and introducing noncommutative spaces open new possibilities for interesting research, even within classical metric geometry.
+We can also discuss approximations of spectral triples by other spectral triples, for instance spectral triples on matrix models approximating spectral triples on infinite dimensional C*-algebras \cite{Latremoliere13c} --- for instance, physically motivated models over fuzzy tori converging to quantum torus \cite{Latremoliere21a}.
+We can also discuss time evolution of quantum geometries, or any other dynamical process or flows where both the quantum metric and the quantum topology are allowed to change, all within a natural framework based on metric space theory.
+While approximations of differential structures is generally delicate and at times rigid, the flexibility offered by by spectral triples and by introducing noncommutative spaces open new possibilities for interesting research.
+Our project even opens new directions for research within classical metric geometry, such as in the study of fractals, as seen in \cite{Latremoliere20a}.